appelmar/scidb4gdal/README.md

 ## Dependencies
 - The driver requires [Shim](https://github.com/Paradigm4/shim) to run on SciDB databases you want to connect to.
-- [Spacetime extension] (https://github.com/mappl/scidb4geo) for SciDB
 - [cURL](http://curl.haxx.se/) to communicate with SciDB's HTTP web service shim
 - Some [Boost](http://www.boost.org) header-only libraries (no external libraries required for linking) for string functions

 ## Build Instructions

 The following instructions show you how to compile GDAL with added SciDB driver on Unix environments.
+These steps are automated in a script in `build/prepare_platform.sh`.

 1. Download GDAL source
 2. Clone this repository `git clone https://github.com/mappl/scidb4gdal`